mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 139 - Business Code in the User Interface/readme.md

 Use [TDD](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/TDD%20Conference%202021/TDD%20Conference%202021%20-%20All%20Talks/readme.md).

-You will put all your business logic behavior on your domain objects.
+You'll put all your business logic behavior on your domain objects.

 # Relations 👩‍❤️‍💋‍👨